fxfan/scala-with-cats-ja/src/pages/indexed-types/codata.md

 ```

 The constraint is made of two parts: using clauses, which we learned about in [@sec:type-classes], and the [`A =:= B`][scala.=:=] construction, which is new. `=:=` represents a type equality.
 If a given instance `A =:= B` exists, then the type `A` is equal to the type `B`.
 (Note we can write this with the more familiar prefix notation `=:=[A, B]` if we prefer.)
 We never create these instances ourselves.
 Instead the compiler creates them for us.
 In the `on` method, we are asking the compiler to construct an instance `A =:= Off`, which can only be done if `A` *is* `Off`.
 This in turn means we can only call the method when the `Switch` is `Off`.
 This is the core idea of indexed codata: we reflect states as types, and restrict method calls to a subset of states.

+This is a different use of contextual abstraction to type classes.
+Type classes associate operations with types.
+What we're doing here is proving some property of a type with respect to another type.
+More precisely we're proving that a type parameter is equal to a particular type.
+The given instance only exists when the compiler can prove this is the case.
+Hence these given instances are sometimes called **evidence** or **witnesses**.
+This different view subsumes type classes,
+as we can think of type classes as evidence that a type implements a certain interface.

 #### Exercise: Torque {-}